Resonance Disorders

 In cases of resonance disorders in other (noncleft) populations, appropriate roles for SLPs include, but are not limited to, the following:

-• Providing prevention information to individuals and groups known to be at risk for resonance disorders, as well as to individuals working with those at risk
+• Providing prevention information to individuals and groups known to be at risk for resonance disorders, as well as to individuals working with those at risk.

-• Educating other professionals on the needs of individuals with resonance disorders and the role of SLPs in diagnosing and managing resonance disorders
+• Educating other professionals on the needs of individuals with resonance disorders and the role of SLPs in diagnosing and managing resonance disorders.

-• Differentially diagnosing resonance disorders
+• Differentially diagnosing resonance disorders.

-• Collaborating with physicians to determine etiology
+• Collaborating with physicians and/or the cleft craniofacial team to determine etiology.

-• Referring to other professionals to rule out other conditions and to facilitate access to comprehensive services
+• Referring to other professionals to rule out other conditions and to facilitate access to comprehensive services.

-• Contributing to decisions about the management of resonance disorders, including behavioral speech therapy, as well as surgical and prosthetic treatments
+• Contributing to decisions about the management of resonance disorders, including behavioral speech therapy, as well as surgical and prosthetic treatments.

-• Developing treatment plans, providing treatment, documenting progress, and determining appropriate dismissal criteria
+• Developing treatment plans, providing treatment, documenting progress, and determining appropriate dismissal criteria.

-• Consulting and collaborating with other professionals, family members, caregivers, and others to facilitate program development and to provide supervision, evaluation, and/or expert advice or opinion, as appropriate
+• Consulting and collaborating with other professionals, family members, caregivers, and others to facilitate program development and to provide supervision, evaluation, and/or expert advice or opinion, as appropriate.

-• Serving as an integral member of an interdisciplinary team working with individuals with resonance disorders and their families/caregivers—see ASHA's resources on interprofessional education/interprofessional practice [IPE/IPP] and person- and family-centered care
+• Serving as an integral member of an interdisciplinary team working with individuals with resonance disorders and their families/caregivers—see ASHA’s resources on interprofessional education/interprofessional practice (IPE/IPP) and person- and family-centered care.

-• Advocating for individuals with resonance disorders and their families at the local, state, and national levels
+• Advocating for individuals with resonance disorders and their families at the local, state, and national levels.

-• Providing quality control and risk management
+• Providing quality control and risk management.

 As indicated in ASHA’s Code of Ethics (ASHA, 2023), SLPs who serve this population should be specifically educated and appropriately trained to do so.